 This one I’ve learned since I was a teen.
 When my hair gets too tangled, I reach out for a leave-on conditioner and apply some directly on my tangled hair and a few on my hairbrush’s teeth.

 Then I gently start combing from the tips of my hair, working my way up to the roots.
 I really recommend this to anyone who’s got super-damaged hair.
 Within a couple of weeks, you’ll see definite results.

 It’s always better to brush your hair from the tips to the roots.
 It helps prevent split ends and more breakages.

 If you’ve been searching for the perfect solution to getting rid of your split ends, it’s time someone told you the truth.

 I know how satisfying this is, but don’t try to pick on the ends and completely strip them apart!
-I am very guilty of this, but in reality, it only worsens the problem!
+I am very guilty of this, but in reality, it only makes the problem worse!

-Prevent further cuticle damage by not splitting your hairs to its core.
+Prevent further cuticle damage by not splitting your hairs to their core.
 That makes cell regeneration slower and worse, any nourishment from products you use won’t distribute to the split hair strands.